Jodu555/AniWorldDownloader/README.md

 - [ ] Add some socket integration so the instance can be treated in an stack of unique servers
 - [ ] Add some java stop assurance
 - [ ] Work on some code splitting (all in one file is awful)
+- [ ] Work out a way to only use on lang and if it isnt supported use the other but with the option too always download everything

 ## Weird Copy Error